Bilie/overlapping-content-css-grid/README.md

 ```

 That way we have only one place to change when we need to update it - great!

-Our content-container is a grid that has 3 columns - the most left and most right columns will be empty most of the time, they are the ones creating the extra spacing around our content on larger screens.
-The content itself will live in the middle column.

 We can set a general rule to center the content: